vuw-clustering/clustord/README.md

 # clustord

-Please install clustord from GitHub using `remotes::install_github("vuw-clustering/clustord")`
+Please install clustord from GitHub using `remotes::install_github(dependencies = TRUE, build_vignettes = TRUE)`.

+The `build_vignettes = TRUE` part ensures that you will install the vignettes as well, which are available to help you learn how to use the package.

 # Update